 Recently, Microsoft announced Azure Stack, a feature in the Windows Server that would let clients run the same kind of platform in their local data centers as they would in the Azure platform.
 It was a bold move but it does please their clients as they can implement the image of Azure on their local cloud platforms.
 With Azure Stack, it becomes easier to write programs that would run on both Azure and local clouds, running Windows Server, without any conflicts.

 In short, Microsoft is betting on its server software to provide better hybrid clouds that will be the future of cloud computing.
 While public clouds are most used, many enterprises go for hybrid clouds for their operations.
-Normally, they would use public clouds for trifle tasks while employing own clouds for real time tasks.
-It is not that public clouds cannot provide real time services but the companies do not want to take risk.
-For example, if a company policy states that data should be maintained for 10 years, they will use public cloud for storage of such data while employing private clouds for other operations.
+Normally, they would use public clouds for trifle tasks while employing their own clouds for real time tasks.
+It is not that public clouds cannot provide real-time services but the companies do not want to take risks.
+For example, if a company policy states that data should be maintained for 10 years, they will use the public cloud for the storage of such data while employing private clouds for other operations.
 That’s just an example.
-Real world scenarios allows companies using Azure to do more than just store data on cloud.
+Real-world scenarios allow companies using Azure to do more than just store data on cloud.

 Satya Nadella further added that he does not think that the server software is traditional or legacy.
 Rather, he thinks of it as a secret edge for the cloud services that will help Microsoft in putting up with companies’ needs of private and hybrid clouds.
 As most companies prefer hybrid clouds, having similar applications that can deal with both public and private clouds is more feasible and attractive as it saves time and money among other cost factors.

-He also talked of integration of Windows into the cloud:
+He also talked of the integration of Windows into the cloud:

 “Windows is very much part of the cloud.
 But one of the fundamental things I believe is, it’s not just about one device.
 When I say “mobile first” or “cloud first,” to me it’s about the mobility of the app or the experience, not the mobility of the device.
 And if you believe that, then the control plane is really the cloud”

-When people are logged into Windows operating system (Windows 8.1 and later OS), they will also be automatically logged into the cloud and that is how they are integrated.
+When people are logged into Windows operating system (Windows 8.1 and later OS), they will also be automatic logged-into the cloud and that is how they are integrated.
 Likewise, Office software too provides online integration.
-Nadella also stated that people using Enterprise Mobility Suite can manage security, identity, devices, and data loss protection across platforms like Android, iOS and Windows.
+Nadella also stated that people using Enterprise Mobility Suite can manage security, identity, devices, and data loss protection across platforms like Android, iOS, and Windows.
 He says it is a unique capability that is available only with Microsoft.